 GROUP AND SITUATION

-They are of the species Macaca sylvanus, the only genus of macaque that lives in Africa and the only primate, apart from Homo sapiens living in Europe (Gibraltar).
+These primates are of the species Macaca sylvanus, the only genus of macaque that lives in Africa and the only primate, apart from Homo sapiens living in Europe (Gibraltar).
+Titin belongs to the only group of macaques living permanently at MONA.
+The group is formed by two females and two males and is led by Pipa.
+In the wild, Macaques live in groups containing males and females.